JaredXwos/BoggleHTML/README.md

 To play, just download [this html page](https://github.com/JaredXwos/BoggleHTML/releases/download/v1.0.0/Boggle.html) and open it with any browser.
 Once downloaded, it can be played offline.
 Alternatively, try it [here](https://jaredxwos.github.io/PlayBoggle/)

-Currently the UI breaks on iOS devices.
-An update to support iOS is slated in the near future.
+The portrait mobile UI currently breaks on iOS devices.
+You have to play on landscape mode.
+Stronger iOS support is planned in future updates.

 # Game UI Preview
 ## Desktop UI